 Below is a table with a sample course plan for students completing a master’s in media studies.

 Master’s in Media Studies versus Master’s in Mass Communication

-Master’s in mass communication and master’s in media studies programs can overlap considerably in course content.
+Master’s in media studies and master’s in mass communication programs can overlap considerably in course content.
 For example, both master’s in media studies and master’s in mass communication programs often have classes in media management, media law and ethics, quantitative and qualitative research methods in communication, and digital storytelling.
 Additionally, both master’s in media studies and master’s in mass communication programs may have specialization options that allow students to prepare for industry careers in communication and media, as well as research or academic positions in these fields.

 However, these two types of programs are nevertheless distinct fields of study, and their differences are often illustrated in their concentration courses.
 Mass communication is defined as all forms of communication that reach broad audiences, which includes communications between an organization (e.g. a corporation, non-profit, or government body) and the public.
 Master’s in mass communication programs often allow students to concentrate in public relations, marketing, journalism, or social media, and to take classes that help them build skills that are applicable to jobs in these fields.
 Graduate programs in mass communication may also have more classes that focus on communication specifically, such as communication theory, communication law, contemporary mass communication, speech writing, and communication technologies.

 Conversely, Master’s in media studies programs tend to have more electives in media theory, the history of different media forms, film theory and criticism, and media and culture.
 Media studies programs also typically offer more classes that focus on larger-picture topics such as national and international media institutions, media research, visual media and its role in cultural development, and digital media theories and criticism.